MAR-ABU-PROJECTS/TaskManagement-Workflow/backend/USER_GUIDE.md

 **Quantity:** Exactly 2 accounts (permanent)

-**Purpose:** System administration, outside company hierarchy
+**Purpose:** Audit and oversight, outside operational hierarchy

 **Abilities:**
-- ✅ Complete system access
+- ✅ Read-only access to all system data (audit/oversight)
-- ✅ Promote to any role including CEO
+- ✅ Promote/demote users to any role including CEO
-- ✅ Manage all users, projects, tasks
+- ✅ View all users, projects, tasks (cannot modify)
-- ✅ Access system configuration
+- ✅ Access audit logs and system reports
-- ✅ Cannot be removed or modified
+- ✅ Cannot be removed or modified by anyone
-- ✅ Not visible in company logs
+- ✅ Not visible in company operational logs
-- ✅ Bypass all restrictions
+- ❌ Cannot perform operational write operations
+- ❌ Cannot be assigned to tasks
+- ❌ Does not participate in day-to-day operations

+**Key Distinction:** SUPER_ADMIN is for **audit and user management only**, not operational work.

 **Restrictions:**
 - Cannot be promoted or demoted